VideojogosLusofona/OkapiKit/README.md

 # Samples

-It currently has four sample games (each a Scene under the Samples directory), accessible through a menu (Samples scene, also in the Samples directory).
+It currently has five sample games (each a Scene under the Samples directory), accessible through a menu (Samples scene, also in the Samples directory).

 ## Pong
 ![PongImage](Screenshots/pong.png)